da5nsy/ReproducibleResearch/learners/index.md

 This course intends to be discipline-neutral.

-#### What to bring?
-As an attendee, you won’t need to prepare anything for this workshop.
-It is suggested you have a notepad or document open for activities.
-There won’t be datasets or programs needed for these lessons.

 #### All skill levels welcome

 This course is not aimed at taking you to 100% in Reproducible Research - instead it aims to introduce you to reproducible research techniques that can aid your projects, and provide good